FicelleYTB/Lua-In-Java/README.md

 Other informations :
-When you see a "print" parameter in the function it's either true or false, If you put true in a "print" parameter it will display in the output the response of the function
+When you see a "print" parameter in the function it's either true or false, If you put true in a "print" parameter it will display in the output the response of the function, If you see the parameter "text" it is text when it is "numbers" it is a number.

 # 0.1
 - Added print function